mynkpl1998/Hand-Written-Digit-Recognition/README.md

-# Hand-Written-Digit-Recognition
+# Hand Written Digit Recognition

 Detecting digit on the images using Convolution Neural Networks
 * The neural network network is trained on the grayscale images provided by kaggle form MNIST competition.
 "Data" folder    contains the data to train the images.

 * "conv_net.py" script builds the convolutional network and dumps it in .hdf5 file, which reduces the overhead of training the model again.

-* Flask App folder contains the code for the app implmented [here](mynkpl1998.pythonanywhere.com)
+* Flask App folder contains the code for the app implmented [here](https://mynkpl1998.pythonanywhere.com)

 # Artitecture of artificial neural network